You can be essentially anywhere in the world within a day.

-Living in the age of the Internet, platforms such as Skype and FaceTime would appear — at least on the surface — to make long-distance relationships perfectly viable.
+Living in the age of the Internet, platforms such as Skype and FaceTime would appear — at least on the surface — to make long-distance relationships (LDR) perfectly viable.
 If your partner really is ‘The One’, what’s a few measly hours (or a few thousand miles) of distance?
 Love involves sacrifice — everyone knows that.

-However, long-distance relationships can cause problems.
+And that’s exactly where LDR can cause problems.
 Speaking via a screen can only satisfy you up to a point — and can never fulfil the craving for physical proximity and intimacy we all hold deep inside.

 So okay, maybe they are The One — but maybe they’re not.
 Before you endeavour on your long-haul romance — before taking that train, boarding that plane — just take a moment consider some of the issues that can arise.

 Relocating, whether across the country or across the world, is a huge decision.
 Do your career and personal ties and commitments truly allow for such a massive upheaval?
 And can these things be healthily maintained once you’ve settled in your new home?
 If they can’t, they might only add more stress down the line, such as financial worries if your job has suffered as a result of the move, or the lack of support from your family who no longer live nearby.
 Stress is not a good base upon which to build a relationship.